kstenerud/concise-encoding/cte-specification.md

 An array of UTF-8 encoded bytes, without a byte order mark (BOM).
 Strings must be enclosed in double-quotes `"`.

-The following escape sequences are allowed, and must be in lower case:
+The following escape sequences are allowed inside a string's contents, and must be in lower case:

 | Sequence            | Interpretation                  |
 | ------------------- | ------------------------------- |